deeplearninc/relaax/README.md

 The [Arcade Learning Environment (ALE)](http://www.arcadelearningenvironment.org/) is a framework that allows to develop AI agents for Atari 2600 games.
 It is built on top of the Atari 2600 emulator [Stella](http://stella.sourceforge.net/) and separates the details of emulation from agent design.
+Additional information about ALE and Atari games you can find in official [Google group.](https://groups.google.com/forum/#!forum/arcade-learning-environment)

 1. Pull the Docker Image: